 To start docker image of RabbitMQ, we need to use the below command, it will download and start RabbitMQ image in local M/C.

 docker run -d --hostname my-rabbit --name rabitmq-server rabbitmq:3

 Now we need to install the RabbitMQ management container using the following command.
 We are here exposing the 15672 port from the container to the local machine so that we can use the console from a browser.

 docker run -d --hostname my-rabbit -p 15672:15672 --name some-rabbit-management rabbitmq:3-management

 If both commands work well, then both RabbitMQ and RabbitMQ management part starts up and we can use the console at http://localhost:15672/

 The default user of RabbitMQ is guest/guest, once login we can see the RabbitMQ console as below.

 Now we can do further things like creating Exchange.
 Queue, Bindings and sending sample message and reading.
 Those are very straightforward, I will suggest you do a basic validation of the concept we discussed by doing some hands-on in RabbitMQ.

-In the next post, Outsource Java Development Company experienced Java developers will see how they can write applications using spring and RabbitMQ as a message broker.
+In the next post, the developers of Outsourcing Java Development Company will see how they can write applications using spring and RabbitMQ as a message broker.